Skip to content

-A future where AI removes barriers rather than perpetuates them — where disabled people's participation in industry, arts, education, and public life is enhanced and expanded by AI.
+We're working towards a future where AI removes barriers rather than perpetuates them, where disabled people's participation in industry, arts, education, and public life is enhanced and expanded by AI.

-Accessibility isn't an add-on.
-It's how we think, and how we work, right from the start.
+Inclusion isn't a buzzword to us.
+It's how we think, and how we work, all the way through.

 Rigour